 European defense officials and industry leaders are attempting to devise a strategy to stem a decade-long slide in research and development spending and to find ways to use available funds more effectively.
 European investment in military research and development is, according to senior European industrialists, barely a quarter that of the U.S. Even the impact of this expenditure is further diluted by the fragmentary nature of the way in which it is allocated at the national level, with ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Europe Looks For Turnaround In Defense R&D Spending".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Europe Looks For Turnaround In Defense R&D Spending".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.